Standard, inpatient, drug rehab programs last 30 days of rehab, or less.

 Unfortunately, the time spent in a rehab facility depends on how long an addict’s health insurance will pay for the program.
 Since most drug addicts rely on Medicaid, they only qualify for less than 30 days of rehab and drug alcohol treatment.

-- Unfortunately, a 30-day rehab program (or less) is not enough to address the unique and complex needs of drug and alcohol addicts.
-In fact, addiction experts claim that 30 days in rehab only detoxifies addicts but does nothing to prevent relapse.
+- Unfortunately, 1 month (or less) is not enough to address the unique and complex needs of drug and alcohol addicts.
+In fact, addiction experts claim one month only detoxifies addicts but does nothing to prevent relapse.

 In addition, the risk for overdose rises for addicts in short-term rehab due to their tolerance for drugs dropping following detoxification.
 In other words, if they start using soon after leaving drug rehab, they typically use the same amount of drugs they were using before entering rehab.